 Policy Number Title Family Name Company / Organisation Title Family Name Company / Organisation 3.1 Legally compliant?
 3.2 Sound?
 4.Unsound because it is not: 5.
 Reasons for not being legally compliant/sound 6.
-Change(s Site Allo comp 2013 and had done so but not since.
-Yet the advice given to CDC members on 22 November 2016 deciding whether to include the Site in the allocation DPD was that the statutory consultees had given substantive advice and raised no concerns.
-Councillors were advised that this lack of objection should outweigh contrary evidence supporting objections from residents and the parish council.
+Change(s) needed to make the Site Allocation DPD legally compliant and sound.
+7. Attend and give evidence at the hearing part of the examination?
+8. Reasons for appearing at examination 2013 and had done so but not since.
+Yet the advice given to CDC members on 22 November 2016 deciding whether to include the Site in the allocation DPD was that the statutory consultees hat given substantive advice and raised no concerns.
+Councillors were advised that this het objection should outweigh contrary evidence supporting objections from residents and the parish council.
 It seems very clear now that such advice was simply wrong or at least very misleading and makes the subsequent decision by members of CDC (22 November 2016 Council) to progress the site to examination potentially unsafe/unsound and may have contributed to an inappropriate site progressing to examination.
 Process: Access/Highways Similarly members of CDC were advised that the statutory Highways Authorities had raised no concerns on access issues, which should outweigh the array of evidence from the parish council and residents that there were real concerns with the narrow access roads (Moorfield in particular) which had concerned Planning Inspectors in related appeals.
 Subsequently the Parish Council was advised by WSCC that it also had not in fact formally responded in the summer consultation in relation to Highways issues.
 They stated to the PC that WSCC do not generally input on the mere principle of development, only later at specific planning applications.
-What they did contribute (but only at an earlier stage in the process, in April 2016) was narrowly on the issue of trip generation. "with regards to trip generation, WSCC would raise no concerns to the trips related to 10 dwellings using Sturt Avenue/Moorfield".
-Yet CDC Councillors were led to believe that a substantive response had come in from Highways: members were advised lautio recording of 22 November 2016 at 63:10) leaving the unfortunate impression that a substantive assessment and submission had been made.
-Members were advised fuel or ecording 65.221: " We should take on trust that the officers have fairy quoted wha Based on the evidence available to CDC (and in this examination) the site cannot be demonstrated as being appropriate, justified or consistent with national and local policy directed at the principles of sustainable development in the form of 10 residential properties.
+What they did contribute (but only at an earlier stage in the process, in April 2016) was narrowly on the issue of trip generation: "with regards to trip generation, WSCC would raise no concerns to the trips related to 10 dwellings using Sturt Avenue/Moorfield".
+Yet CDC Councillors were led to believe that a substantive response had come in from Highways: members were advised in November 2016 both in the officer's report (para 6.6) and in the debate (audio recording of 22 November 2016 at 63:10) leaving the unfortunate impression that a substantive assessment and submission had been made.
+Members were advised [audio recording 65.22]: "We should take on trust that the officers have fairly quoted what the statutory consultees have said, that they have no objection.
+All we have fromobjectors is some anecdotal evidence".
+Again, in this context, the decision by members to leave the Site in was made giving excessive/undue weight to an apparent lack of objections from statutory consultees who had not in fact contributed any meaningful assessment. procedural/evidential issues may themselves make the related resolution to approve the inclusion of the site unsafe/unsound, aside from the separate policy issues.
+To conclude: Based on the evidence available to CDC (and in this examination) the site cannot be demonstrated as being appropriate, justified or consistent with national and local policy directed at the principles of sustainable development in the form of 10 residential properties.